Skip to content

 UPDATE user SET email = ?
 WHERE id = 1

-Through the above examples, we can see how the update series methods perform update operations at the Mapper layer and their corresponding SQL statements.
-These methods provide flexible data update approaches for different conditional operations.
+Through the examples above, you can see how the update series methods perform update operations at the Mapper layer, along with their corresponding SQL statements.
+These methods provide flexible ways to update data based on different conditions.

 select